Scanning the Horizon: An Immersive Archive, 2022–23

 Interactive VR with point cloud scans, audio interviews, field recordings (10–30 min.); installation with VR headset, 4K video on monitor with sound (10 min. loop), PVC strips

 With his interactive Virtual Reality installation, Scanning the Horizon: An Immersive Archive, Benjamin Busch maps out spaces significant to Berlin’s various queer communities.
 Since 2021, he has visited more than thirty spaces and scanned them using the digital imaging technique of spatial LiDAR scans.
-The three-dimensional point cloud virtual reality maps of legendary bars like Ficken 3000, the party series Gayhane at SO36, and cultural institutions such as Sonntags-Club, are enhanced with field recordings and audio interviews with their operators, alluding to the many untold stories to which these spaces are home.
+The three-dimensional point cloud VR maps of legendary bars like Ficken 3000, the party series Gayhane at SO36, and cultural institutions such as Kino Moviemento and Sonntags-Club, are enhanced with field recordings and audio interviews with their operators, alluding to the many untold stories to which these spaces are home.

 Dr. Peter Rehberg’s catalog text A Psychedelic Double was published on the occasion of the BPA// Exhibition 2022 at KW Institute for Contemporary Art, Berlin.